Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Adam Holt - MoffettNathanson LLC

 Hi.
 Thank you so much for taking the question.
 It's Adam Holt for MoffettNathanson.
 Two questions about billings in the quarter.
 So understanding that the ratable mix was higher than expected, but aggregate billings were actually a little bit below where we were looking for and consensus was looking for.
 So it makes sense that the mix might shift, but it also looks like it's possible that both ratable billings and on-premise billings came in below expectation.
-Did you over hit (40:31) your ratable targets in the quarter for billings?
+Did you all hit your ratable targets in the quarter for billings?

 Thomas Edward Walker - Tableau Software, Inc.

-Yeah.
 Hi, Adam.
-Yeah.
 Sorry, Adam.
 This is Tom.
-Yeah, so overall, as I said in prepared remarks, is we're happy with the progress we've been making.
+So overall, as I said in prepared remarks, is we're happy with the progress we've been making.
 I think that the billings that you're looking at is the implied or the calculated billings is coming off of stuff that we have invoiced.
 I just want to make sure that it doesn't include any backlog or multiyear types of agreements.

-But as the first question that we got from Mark was about the headwinds, so there is a significant headwinds there.
+But as the first question that we got from Mark was about the headwinds, so there are significant headwinds there.
 But overall, we're pleased with our results in the quarter, which I think was the heart of your question.
 And so, yes, there is pressure on the bookings.
 Yes, it's coming down, but it is within where we were expecting it to be, given the transition.
 And given that we're moving faster through the transition, it's putting more pressure on that number, just like it's putting more pressure on the overall revenue number.
 And that's also another reason why we've been talking about normalized bookings for the last few quarters just to kind of gauge that underlying demand, because that's an easier way to look at the underlying demand purely.

 Adam Holt - MoffettNathanson LLC

 Thank you.
-And you actually touched on the second part of my question, which is the off balance sheet piece, which obviously isn't in reported billings.
+And you actually touched on the second part of my question, which is the off-balance sheet piece, which obviously isn't in reported billings.
 Was there anything mechanically, either in terms of more business going off balance sheet maybe than you expected?
 Or, conversely, was there anything that happened on the duration side where you might have actually billed less than you had thought for some of the ratable agreements?
 That's it for me.
 Thanks.

 Damon Fletcher - Tableau Software, Inc.